mcroning/PRProp3D/README.md

 **Time Dependent Model Runs**

-After running the postprocessing and display cell and using the sliders to adjust the output levels, run the Generate movies cell
+After running the postprocessing and display cell and using the sliders to adjust the output levels, run the Generate movies cell.
+The cell will only run if you ahve approved the image dispay levels set in the previous display cell.

 **Saving Data**